UCSBCarpentry/2022-07-26-ucsb-R/index.md

   In addition, you will need an up-to-date web browser.

   Please refer to this <a href= "https://ucsbcarpentry.github.io/2022-07-26-ucsb-R/setup.html">setup page</a> for detailed install instructions.

-At the end of the setup page, when you open the <a href= "https://datacarpentry.org/r-socialsci/data/SAFI.json">.json data download</a> link, right click and save onto your desktop or other acessible location.
-The data file should be named SAFI.json.
 </p>

   <ul style="list-style-type:circle">